Diabetes is a serious condition and managing it is important.

 If you’ve never had any kind of exercise routine before, your doctor will probably want to focus on your diet and possibly medication to get your blood sugar under control first.

-Once your physician has given you the go-ahead, start with 5 to 10-minute walks as many days a week as you can.
+Once your physician has approved, start with 5- to 10-minute walks as many days a week as you can.

 For the mobility impaired

-If you are obese or have another issue that decreases your mobility, a special individualized exercise regimen may be right for you.
+If you are obese or have another issue that decreases your mobility, a special individualized exercise regimen may be necessary.

-It may include yoga for seniors, water aerobics, chair exercises, or Silver Sneakers activities, which may be covered by your Medicare plan.
+Ask your physician for a program suitable to your needs.
+It may include yoga for seniors, water aerobics or chair exercises, which may be covered by your Medicare plan.

-If you have questions about Silver Sneakers or any other benefits that are available to you through your Medicare plan, get in touch with UROne Benefits today.
+If you have questions about the benefits available to you through your Medicare plan, contact us here or at 800-722-7331.